Abandoned & Little-Known Airfields:

 Scotty Airport / Bonnie Claire Lake Landing Strip, Bonnie Claire, NV

-Scotty Airport, as depicted on the 1941 Mt.
-Whitney Sectional Chart (courtesy of David Brooks).
+Scotty Airport, as depicted on the February 1936 Mt.
+Whitney Sectional Chart.

 The date of construction of this lakebed airfield has not been determined.

-The Scotty Airport was evidently abandoned at some point between 1941-49,
+Scotty Airport was evidently abandoned at some point between 1941-42,

-as it was no longer depicted on the 1949 Mt Whitney Sectional Chart (according to Chris Kennedy)
+as it was no longer depicted on the July 1942 Mt Whitney Sectional Chart.

 Another lakebed landing strip which is of very similar configuration is the Delamar Lake Landing Strip,